briandavid-dev/rdv-web/README.md

 4 - go to into /repositories/rdv-web/out/ and move all files to /public_html/
 CASE DATABASE:
 5 - update database
+CASE .htaccess
+6 - save in server rute /repositories/rdv-web
+7 - go to into /repositories/rdv-web/ and move only .htaccess file to /public_html/
 ```

 ## General